Nont18/Dung-calculator/README.md

 ## To use

+Normally, i run this project by local.
+I have not try to run with Docker yet.
+If you want you can try by yourself but local is fine as well.

 ### Run on Docker (preferred)

 Once you install `Docker` in your system, you can do the following.